Motivating and Improving Learning: Metacognition, Motivation, and the Affective Domain

 NYC/Long Island, NY - A Local SAGE 2YC Workshop

-This workshop will bring together faculty, education researchers, professional geosciences to address these issues and share ideas and experiences.
-We will assemble a menu of best practices for attracting and retaining geoscience students and for preparing them to transfer or enter the workforce.
+This workshop will bring together faculty and education researchers to address these issues and share ideas and experiences.
+This year's focus is on metacognition and the affective domain.
+If we understand how students learn we can develop lessons and curriculum to help them succeed.
+We will assemble a menu of best practices for attracting and retaining geoscience students and for preparing them to transfer.
+While this workshop focuses on geoscience education, this year's topic reaches across all disciplines.

 The goals of this workshop are to: